Matching at Tilburg University

 Is matching mandatory?

 For some Bachelor’s programs taking part in matching is a mandatory step in the application process.
 For others it is an optional step.
-You can check which programs have a mandatory matching procedure on the application and admission webpage of the program of your choice.
+You can check whether or not matching is mandatory for the program of your choice in the overview of matching procedures per Bachelor’s program below or on the application and admission webpage of the program of your choice.
 Since a good orientation on your study program is advisable, we do recommend you to take part.

 Which programs offer matching?